spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 > Emergency (n): The quality of being emergent; sudden or unexpected appearance; an unforeseen occurrence.
 > {.is-info}

+... which brings us to the 3rd law.
-## The 2nd Law: Evaluate every change to determine which are relevant and which are not.
+## The 3rd Law: Evaluate every change to determine which are relevant and which are not.
 > You will not be able to adjust your mental model of the system unless you understand the changes to the system.

 ## The 4th Axiom: Changes add Complexity